 - IRBNet Training Energizer: Login and Registration Tips

 - IRBNet Training Energizer: Initial Package Submission (e.g., new proposals, modification requests, progress reports)

 - IRBNet Training Energizer: Subsequent Package Submission (e.g., revising and uploading project documents for resubmission, submitting a subsequent package to the IRB, managing your reviews)

 IRBNet maintains a Resources page with training videos and PDFs that will walk you through the registration process,

 creating and submitting a new project, and post-submission tools.
 Click on the Resources

 tab or linked text, and log-in using the username "anchorage" and password "training"

 (do not include the quotation marks).

-We understand that the transition to IRBNet is a new process for many human subjects researchers.
-Please contact the Research Compliance Office (907-786-1099) for assistance.
+We understand that using IRBNet is a learning process for many human subjects researchers.
+Please contact the IRB Coordinator at (907-786-0916) for assistance.